Skip to main content

 docker compose up -d --force-recreate gateway

-If it still won’t come up, clear the state volume (destroys the agent workspace repo and openclaw auth — you’ll have to re-OAuth):
+If it still fails, clear the state volume (destroys agent workspace and OpenClaw auth — you’ll need to re-OAuth):

 docker compose down